Travel nursing is open to RNs and Surgical Technologists who have at least a year of clinical experience in a hospital setting.

 Yes.
 Many traveling RNs select assignments together.
 You can request to work in the same hospital, same city, share an apartment or apartment complex.

 Many facilities and agencies have a radius rule that does not allow you to take a travel nursing assignment within 50 to 100 miles from your home.
 This rule is in place to keep permanent local RN’s from switching to higher paying travel nursing contracts.

 But that doesn’t necessarily mean you have to work far from your friends or family.
 In fact, about 80% of first time traveling nurses work within their home state or a neighboring state, according to the National Student Nurses Association.
 And many nursing schedules give you multiple days off, making it easy to travel home for a visit.

 Travel nursing companies started operations in the 1980s as a result of nursing shortages.
 Demand for travel nurses has been strong since then.
 The Bureau of Labor and Statistics estimates a shortage of 1 million nurses by 2020.
-As medical facilities become desperate for staff, the need for travel nurses will grow, possibly faster than nurses in general.
+As medical facilities need more RNs the need for travel nurses will grow, possibly faster than the number of nurses in general.

 Simply click here to apply and have a travel nursing recruiter call you.